Can 30 Million People Be Wrong?

 - Keep the conversations on the dating site until you plan a meet.
 Do not fall for the line, “My membership is about to run out, and please won’t you give me your phone number so we can text.”

-- Another hint from harmony.com is not to trust an early declaration of love, and for heaven’s sake, do not send along any revealing images!
+- Another hint from eharmony.com is not to trust an early declaration of love, and for heaven’s sake, do not send along any revealing images!

 - Bottom line—despite how outwardly appealing a match may seem, trust your gut and remember if someone seems to be too good to be true, they probably are.